tmunongo/tmunongo/README.md

 I build software.

-I am passionate about building tooling and infrastructure software that allows impactful teams to do their work with little friction.
+ Mainly, I am super interested in distributed systems and high performance computing.

-Over the years, I have built full-stack web applications, cross-platform mobile applications, and CLI tools with Java, PHP, TypeScript, and Go.
-You can find a more detailed breakdown of my work history on my [about](https://tawandamunongo.dev/about) page.
+My projects live here, but you can find a more detailed breakdown of my work history on my [about](https://tawandamunongo.dev/about) page.

 I also write @ [My Blog](https://www.tawandamunongo.dev), mostly about code, but sometimes about other things, too.